Ellipsis-Labs/cargo-ferris-wheel/README.md

 Unlike naive approaches that rebuild everything or guess based on directory names, `ripples` understands your actual dependency graph.
 It precisely identifies affected components, even when:

 - Multiple crates exist in a single workspace
+- Different workspaces reuse the same crate name
 - Changes affect shared dependencies
+- Workspace directories diverge from their package names
 - File moves or renames occur
 - Only test files are modified